 Reduced Attack Surface

-• Limited User Interaction: Users can only access static files like HTML, CSS, JavaScript, and images.
-There are no forms, login pages, or user-generated content that could be manipulated by malicious actors.
+- Limited User Interaction: Visitors can only see and interact with static files—things like HTML, CSS, JavaScript, and images.
+There aren’t any forms, logins, or user-generated content for hackers to take advantage of.

 Elimination of Common Vulnerabilities

-Static websites are inherently resistant to many of the most common web vulnerabilities that afflict dynamic sites.
-This makes them an attractive option for organizations looking to minimize their exposure to cyber threats.
+Static websites naturally avoid many of the most common web vulnerabilities that plague dynamic sites.
+That makes them a great option for anyone looking to keep cyber risks low.

-• Reduced Cross-Site Scripting (XSS) Risks: While XSS vulnerabilities can still occur in client-side JavaScript, the risk is significantly lower compared to dynamic websites.
+- Reduced Cross-Site Scripting (XSS) Risks: XSS attacks can still happen through JavaScript, but the risk is much lower than with dynamic sites.

 Simplified Security Management